 It’s not too often I write a review post about a training course, in fact, this may be my first ever.
-My Yoast SEO for WordPress Training Review is one you can trust given I am not affiliated with the company in any way.
+My Yoast SEO for WordPress Training Review is one you can trust given that my SEO Agency is not affiliated with the company in any way.
 I am, however, a big fan of their plugins, and courses.

 If you haven’t run across the new Yoast SEO for WordPress Training course yet that Yoast offers, I recommend you do.
 I recently took the course, and what follows is my full review of it.

 If you run a WordPress site, you most likely have the Yoast SEO for WordPress plugin installed already.
 You may want to bookmark this page and install it now if not.

 It will help you attract more visitors from the search engines and social media sites when you do.

 Once you do have the plugin installed, you must decide whether to upgrade to the premium version.
 It’s my recommendation that for the price, and with so much for you to gain, you do upgrade.
 Why I feel that way is a topic for discussion for another day.

 If you have upgraded already, you may have noticed Yoast offers a paid course to help you learn how to use it.
 Given my deep respect for Joost de Valk, I paid the $99 USD and dove straight in.

 What I Hoped to Get from Taking Yoast SEO for WordPress Training

 Our SEO agency has used the free version of the Yoast plugin on our client sites for years.
 We loved it, and it was always the first plugin we would install when taking over a new customer campaign.